 - Wastewater signal in the region has been unstable, with both increases and decreases over the last four weeks.
-However, the overall signal change in that period is a decrease. - Compared with last week, the signal has decreased across the region. - No indicators were triggered during the last reporting period. - There were two samples missing from Swansea Bay, and one sample missing from each of Cog Moors (Dinas Powys), Lletty Brongu (Nr Maesteg), Pen-Y-Bont (Merthyr Mawr) and Ystradgynlais.
+However, the overall signal change in that period is an increase. - Compared with last week, the signal has decreased across the region.
+However, the signal remained level at Swansea Bay. - No indicators were triggered during the last reporting period. - There were two samples missing from each of the sites in the region.
+Access issues at Swansea Bay between 9 24 August and 13 September 2 October resulted in some missing samples causing a break in the series for that site.